juretta/stash-log-parser/README.md

 The `logparser` binary supports multiple commands and accepts one or more logfiles as arguments (either in uncompressed or compressed (bzip2) form).

-E.g.

-    $> logparser gitOperations ./path/to/atlassian-stash-access-2012-09-12*.log

-Executing `logparser` will show the help with a list of supported commands.
+Executing `logparser` without any arguments or with the `--help` argument will show the help with a list of supported commands:

+    $ logparser --help
+    logparser 2.0

+    logparser [COMMAND] ...
+[OPTIONS]
+      Logparser for the Atlassian Stash access logs

+    Commands:
+      maxConn                Show the maximum number of concurrent requests per hour
+      ...

 The logparser will parse, analyze and aggregate the log files.
 It can either print the aggregated records to STDOUT or it can generate graphs that show the aggregated results.